acheong08/demo-autostock/README.md

 When exiting, it will prompt for exit reason.
 The input will then be saved to a file `exit.log`.
 To write to the log file, os.system is used to echo and pipe the output into file.
 The usage of command shell to interact with files is insecure.
-A command could escape into shell through escaping the quotes. e.g. `Done'; ENTER_SHELL_COMMAND_HERE; echo 'Done`
+A command could escape into shell through escaping the quotes. e.g. `Done'; ENTER_SHELL_COMMAND_HERE; echo 'Done` *Leads to remote code execution and full control of the server within user privileges.*
 # Working on:
 - Authentication
 - Client side